21 Aug Back Pain Friendly Leg Strength

 Without a doubt, this is my favorite exercise to prescribe for those needing to unload the back.
 The belt squat is a leg CRUSHER with little stress on the back.
-There are several machine versions of belt squats which allow for a variety of strength & conditioning movements but these can easily be performed with a few boxes and a dip belt.
+There are several machine versions of belt squats that allow for a variety of strength & conditioning movements, but these can easily be performed with a few boxes and a dip belt.

 View this post on Instagram